slav/machine.specifications/README.markdown

 # Brief code documentation

 ## Definitions
+* Context - class containing one executable example.
 * Specification (spec) - expected behavior of a class under specific context.
-	* It is also sometimes known as exemplar.
-* Specification class - executable examples of the specification.
-* Observation - expected result of the class method described by the specification.
+A context contains one or more specifications in the form of assertions, one per `It` field.

 ## Conventions
-* One class per specification
-* *Class name* - in lower case with underscore separating each word: `when_first_created`.
-Often starts with *when* to better describe condition/context under which specification applies (under which class is being tested).
+* *Class name* - One class per context, in lower case with underscore separating each word: `when_creating_a_user`.
+It should start with *when* to better describe the cirumstances/context under which the specifications apply.
-* *Element names* - lower case with underscore separator, same as Class name: `should_do_stuff`
+* *Supporting fields* - typically `Establish context`, `Because of` and `Cleanup after`, i.e. lower case with underscore separator.
+These fields are optional. `Establish` can be used once per class, and multiple times per class hierachary. `Because` can only be used once per class hierarchy.
+Class hierarchies deeper than two levels are considered bad practice.
-* *Observation name* - always begins with '*should*' to explicitly remind that this code describes the **expected** behavior.
+* *Specifications* - always begins with *should* to explicitly remind that this code describes the **expected** behavior.
-	* An alternative naming convention is to drop shoulds, but the language then begins to appear like you're static facts, not theories of behavior: *System should say 'Hello'* vs. *System says 'Hello'*.
-Choose the language that works better for you.
-If in doubt, stick with *should* is recommended..
-* *Code placement* - in Mspec all specification elements are C# delegates.
-Use Lamba expression to define code for each specification element: `It should_do_stuff =()=> stuff.DoIt();`
+* In Machine.Specification all specification elements are delegates.
+Use lamba expression to define code for each specification element: `It should_succeed = () => true.ShouldBeTrue();`
-* Single `Establish context` and `Because of` per class
+* `Because of` is typically very short (one or two lines of code)
-* Single line per `Because of` and `It should_...`
+* `It should_...` should contain only one assertion.

 ## Attributes
-* `[Subject( [type], ["subject"] )]` Attribute - decorates every specification class. `type` or `subject` can be omitted, but not both.
+* `[Subject([type], ["subject"])]` - may decorate context classes to describe the context in more detail. `type` or `subject` can be omitted, but not both.
-* `[SetupForEachSpecification]` - forces the context to be re-established for each observation (It clause).
-However it is recommended for observation not to modify the state (thus by default a context needs to be established only once).
+* `[SetupForEachSpecification]` - forces evaluation of `Establish`, `Because` and `Cleanup` before executing each specification (`It`).
+However, it is recommended that specifications do not modify the state, thus by default a context needs to be established only once.
 Try to fix your code to work this way instead of overriding default behavior.
-* `[Tags( "tag", ["optional tag"] ]` - adds tags to the specification class.
+* `[Tags("tag", ["optional tag"]]` - adds tags to the specification class.
+Tags can be filtered when using the command line and the ReSharper runners.
-* `[Ignore( "reason", ["reason"] )]` - ignores class or observation.
+* `[Ignore("reason", ["reason"])]` - ignores the context or specification.
-* `[Behaviors]` - marks class as a shared behaviors group that can be included in other specification classes.
-	* Use `Behaves_like<TBehavior>` in a specification class to include shared behaviors group.
+* `[Behaviors]` - marks class as a shared behaviors group that can be included in other context classes.
+Use `Behaves_like<TBehavior>` in a context class to include shared behaviors group.

 ## Class elements
 All specification elements are delegates for code to run specific portion of the spec.